“You know what I love about Valentine’s Day?”

 I turn the light off and give myself a minute to allow my eyes to get accustomed to the dark.
 With a final sigh, I open the door and head back.

 His lips brush against the back of my neck and I hear, barely, “I love you” and I echo it, my hand squeezing his against my shoulder.
 It doesn’t last long.
 I feel his erection against my ass.
-There’s no way we’re going to sleep like that.
+There is no way we are going to sleep like that.

 I mumble, “Either you—both of you—turn away from me or there’ll be hell to pay.”